Lwów School of Mathematics: Members

+The biographies and contributions of these mathematicians were documented in 1980 by their contemporary, Kazimierz Kuratowski in his book A Half Century of Polish Mathematics: Remembrances and Reflections.

 The end of the school

-Many of the mathematicians, especially those of Jewish background, fled this southeastern part of Poland in 1941 when it became clear that it would be invaded by Germany.
+Many of the mathematicians, especially those of Jewish background, fled in 1941 when it became clear that the USSR would be invaded by Germany.
 Few of the mathematicians survived World War II, but after the war a group including some of the original community carried on their work in western Poland's Wrocław, the successor city to prewar Lwów; see Polish population transfers (1944–1946).
 A number of the prewar mathematicians, prominent among them Stanisław Ulam, became famous for work done in the United States.